 #4 Keep your dog safe from cold weather

-Cold weather at the holidays is tough on people, and also tough on dogs.
-For indoor dogs, only let them outside to go to the bathroom and be sure to check their paws for ice.
+Cold weather during the holidays can be tough on people and dogs.
+For indoor dogs, only let them outside to go to the bathroom and be sure to check their paws for ice when they come back in.
 When going for a walk, consider putting Vaseline or booties on your dog’s paws to protect them from salt and road chemicals.
 Indoor dogs’ beds should be in areas that are warm and sealed against any drafts.
 Outdoor dogs will need to be frequently checked for frostbite and will need extra food portions since their bodies will use more calories to stay warm.
 All outdoor dogs must have a shelter of some kind to protect them from severe weather.

 #5 Holiday travel tips

 All these tips will ensure your dog gets to enjoy the holidays with you.
-At Dog Guard we hope you have a safe and happy holiday season while keeping your furry friends healthy.
+At Dog Guard®, we hope you and your furry friends have a safe and happy holiday season.